42Crunch/resources/README.md

 42Crunch API Firewall validates API requests and responses according to the OpenAPI definition of the protected API.
 You can test  the firewall behavior with the following requests:

-1. Wrong verb: the opertion `Register` is defined to use `POST`, try calling it with `GET` or other verbs, and see how requests are blocked.
+1. Wrong verb: the operation `Register` is defined to use `POST`, try calling it with `GET` or other verbs, and see how requests are blocked.

 2. Wrong path: any request to a path _not_ defined in the OAS definition is blocked, try `/api/foo`, for example.

 3. Wrong `Content-Type`: the OpenAPI definition states that the operation `/api/register` requires input in the form of `application/json`.
 If you use a different value or if you do not specify the `Content-Type`, the request is blocked.

 4. Missing a parameter that the input JSON structure requires: the schema for the operation `/api/register` specifies that the parameters `user`, `name`, `email`, and `password` are mandatory.
-If you do not specify all of these parameters, the requests is blocked.
+If you do not specify any of these parameters, the request is blocked.

 5. Wrong format for values: if you specify a value (such as email) in a format that does not match the schema, the request is blocked.
+For example, try to register a user with email `user@acme.com@elysee.fr` (you can read how this was exploited by hackers here)

-6. MongoDB injection: If you introduce a MongoDB injection like `[$ne]=1` instead of the password value when calling the login method, the request and login are blocked.
+6. MongoDB injection: The API has a MongoDB injection vulnerability which can be exploited to login to the application without specifying a password.
+You can try to login using the following raw parameters in Postman `user=user@acme.com&pass[$ne]=`.
+You will be able to login with the unprotected API, but will be blocked by our firewall.

 7. Reflected XSS attack: If you introduce a XSS attack like the example below, the request is blocked: